brotkrueml/schema/Documentation/Developer/ExtendingVocabulary.rst

 ============

 The TYPO3 schema extension ships :ref:`type models <api>` and :ref:`view helpers
-<view-helpers>` with their properties from the core vocabulary of the schema.org
+<view-helpers>` with their properties from the core section of the schema.org
 definitions.
 However, there are several extensions, like `Health and lifesciences`_ or `Autos`_.
 There are also `pending types and properties`_ available that enable schema.org to introduce terms on an